Kevin Brady: Early life, education, and early political career

 Brady was born in Vermillion, South Dakota, one of five children of William F. and Nancy A. Brady.
 His father, a lawyer, was killed in 1967 in a courtroom shooting in Rapid City when Brady was 12 and his mother was in her early 30s.
 He graduated from Central High School in 1973.
 Brady has a degree in mass communications from the University of South Dakota in Vermillion.

 Brady worked for the Rapid City area Chamber of Commerce.
 He was elected to the Rapid City common council at age 26.
 In 1982, he moved to Texas to work for the Beaumont, Texas Chamber of Commerce.
 In 1985, he went to work for the South Montgomery County Woodlands Chamber of Commerce.

 Texas House of Representatives

 In 1990, Brady was elected to the Texas House of Representatives, district 15, representing The Woodlands, parts of Montgomery County, and five other counties west and north of Houston.
+He succeeded Mike McKinney as a representative of the 15th district in the Texas House of representatives on January 10, 1991.